LuisFernando1407/pidm/README.md

-# pidm
+# Interface Project of Mobile Devices
-This repository approach Interface Project of Mobile Devices (UFC)
+Technology used: React Native